exploration and production in

 With the application of Chevron’s heavy oil thermal EOR technologies, Wafra could one day be the world’s largest steamflood development.

 Relying on our century of experience in developing steamflood applications in California and Indonesia, we look forward to working with the Kingdom of Saudi Arabia and Kuwait to unlock the value of Wafra’s resources.

 One of the largest land 3-D seismic survey programs ever undertaken was completed in the PZ in 2016.
-Processing of the survey, which covers the entire PZ, was completed in the second quarter of 2017.
-Work continues on interpretation of the results.
+Processing and interpretation of the survey, which covers the entire PZ, has been completed, and work to mature several exploration prospect continues.

 a new exploration frontier

 In 2012, we expanded our presence in the region when we became a participant in the exploration for and development of the oil and gas resources in the Kurdistan Region of Iraq (KRI).
-We currently operate and hold an 80 percent contractor interest in the Sarta Block.
+We currently operate and hold a 50 percent contractor interest in the Sarta Block.
 Two exploration wells and an appraisal well have been drilled at Sarta, and we are evaluating these resource opportunities.
 Chevron also has a 40 percent nonoperated interest in the Qara Dagh Block, where the company has been evaluating exploration options.